adopted-ember-addons/ember-launch-darkly/README.md

 ## Local feature flags

 When `local: true` is set in the Launch Darkly configuration, ember-launch-darkly will retrieve the feature flags and their values from `config/environment.js` instead of the Launch Darkly service.
-This is useful for development purposes so you don't need to set up a new environment in Launch Dakrly, your app doesn't need to make a request for the flags, and you can easily change the value of the flags from the browser console.
+This is useful for development purposes so you don't need to set up a new environment in Launch Darkly, your app doesn't need to make a request for the flags, and you can easily change the value of the flags from the browser console.

 The local feature flags are defined in `config/environment.js` like so: